Ends, shapes, and boundaries in manifold topology and geometric group theory: Applications of end invariants to manifold topology

 \item there exists a proper map $\phi:N^{n}\rightarrow\lbrack0,\infty)$ with $\phi^{-1}\left( 0\right) =\partial N^{n}$ and $\phi^{-1}\left( r\right) $ a closed $\left( n-1\right) $-manifold with the same $ \mathbb{Z} $-homology as $\partial N^{n}$ for all $r$. \end{enumerate}

-\begin{proof} Observations (1)-(3) are almost immediate, after which (4) and (5) can be obtained by straightforward applications of Lemma \ref{Lemma: properties of one-sided h-cobordisms}.
-Item (6) can be obtained by applying the (highly nontrivial) main result from \cite{DT} to each cobordism $\left( A_{i},\partial_{-}A_{i},\partial_{+}A_{i}\right) $. \end{proof}
+\begin{proof} Observations (a)-(c) are almost immediate, after which (d) and (e) can be obtained by straightforward applications of Lemma \ref{Lemma: properties of one-sided h-cobordisms}.
+Item (f) can be obtained by applying the (highly nontrivial) main result from \cite{DT} to each cobordism $\left( A_{i},\partial_{-}A_{i},\partial_{+}A_{i}\right) $. \end{proof}